 Karen the Supertrader Strategy

-In an interview with Tom Sosnoff at tastytrade, Karen claimed that she started trading options seriously in 2007, around the same time that she retired from an executive position with a limestone company.
+In an interview with Tom Sosnoff at tastytrade, Karen claimed that she started trading options seriously back in 2007, around the same time that she retired from an executive position with a limestone company.
 She says that her strategies earned $50,000 in her first year of trading.

 Understandably, everyone wanted to know how she managed to make so much money so quickly.
 Tastytrade interviewed her several times to learn more about her trading strategies.

 The interviews revealed the Karen the Supertrader strategy as follows:

 - Using Bollinger Bands to see graphical representations of standard deviations.

 - Initiating trades outside of two standard deviations to a stock’s current value.